 Don't forget about all the good sales over the next few days.
 Both my TN and TPT stores will be on sale.

 My TPT store sale will begin on Saturday for 20% for any early bird shoppers (the Promo Code is for use starting on Monday though)

 A great way I've practiced sight words is with my team Swat It games.

 Split your class into teams.
 Display one of my Swat It Sets word cards on your board or under your document camera and let the swatting begin.
 Call off a sight word and the first student to hit the right word gets a point for their team.
-I currently have 5 sets available in my TPT store, but will continue to add more.
+What a great way to reinforce mastery of sight words and get some energy out to boot!

 I posted about this WAY back when I was a newbie blogger and it's now lost in my post archives.

 Plus I've revised and added to it.
 The idea is to take a random squiggle and create a picture to write a story about.
 But my twist on this popular idea is to "Swap the Squiggle" which involves a group/team effort in creating the final picture.
 What fun!
 15 squiggle prompts are yours FREE for the taking!

 I collated and organized work samples, benchmark test results and report card data for each student.